AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 The bidirectional opt-out configuration uses logic to determine which value to write to both systems.
 The logic compares timestamps between the two systems (record-level change in Dynamics 365, attribute-level change in Campaign) to determine which system prevails.
 If Campaign contains the more recent timestamp, then the Campaign value prevails.
 If Dynamics 365 contains the more recent timestamp or if they are equal, then opt-out=TRUE will win (assuming one of the values is TRUE).

+Learn how to select opt-in/out options in [this section](../../developing/using/d365-acs-self-service-app-workflows.md#opt-in-out-wf).

 >[!NOTE]
 >
 >Please review and, if appropriate, update the default and specific typology rules in Adobe Campaign before making changes here to ensure that such changes are correctly applied to all outgoing communications.
 For example, please be sure that any mappings to opt-out preferences accurately reflect the intent/communication choices of the recipient and do not inadvertently discontinue the delivery of relationship or transactional messages such as customer order confirmations.